gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 - `NavigationSection` accept the following properties:
     - `$label`: The section text.
     - `$priority`: An order priority affecting the position of the item in the menu (higher first)
-    - `$addiltionalProps`: Additional properties to be forwarded to the section renderer.
+    - `$additionalProps`: Additional properties to be forwarded to the section renderer.
     - `children`: The section content.
 - `NavigationLink` accept any properties of a React Router [Link](https://reactrouter.com/en/main/components/link) component with the addition of:
     - `$label`: The link text.
+    - `$to`: A route path or a function returning a route path.
     - `$priority`: An order priority affecting the position of the item in the menu (higher first)
     - `$additionalProps`: Additional properties to be forwarded to the link renderer.